rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.15/readme.md

 > of that.
 I want to look for whether this is a doctor or a physician, or what specialization this person is in.

+> **Question:** Is the system is intended to differentiate specializations for each type of staff?
+In other words, do we
+> have to validate that specialization x can only be assigned, for example, to a member of staff who is a doctor, or do
+> we consider that any specialization existing in the system can be assigned to any staff and that it is up to the person
+> responsible for creating the profiles to assign valid specializations according to the role of the staff.
+>
+> **Answer:** Specializations are independent of whether the professional is a doctor or a nurse.

+> **Question:** Regarding the specializations, do doctors, nurses, and technicians share the same group of specializations,
+> or does each type of professional have distinct, role-specific specializations?
+Could you clarify how these specializations
+> are categorized?
+>
+> **Answer:** They share the same set of specializations.

 ## 3. Analysis

 The Admin has access to all the profiles within the healthcare system, including Staff profiles, that can be consulted in